 VERAXA Biotech Appoints Rick Austin as Chief Scientific Officer

-Industry Veteran to Support Acceleration of Key Pipeline Projects and Novel BiTAC Antibody Formats Towards Clinical Studies
+Industry Veteran to Support Acceleration of Key Pipeline Projects and Novel BiTAC™ Antibody Formats Towards Clinical Studies

-VERAXA Biotech AG (“VERAXA”), an emerging leader in designing novel cancer therapies and proposed de-SPAC acquisition target of Voyager Acquisition Corp.
+ZURICH, May 20, 2025 (GLOBE NEWSWIRE) -- VERAXA Biotech AG (“VERAXA”), an emerging leader in designing novel cancer therapies and proposed de-SPAC acquisition target of Voyager Acquisition Corp.
 (NASDAQ:VACH, “Voyager”), announced today the appointment of Rick Austin, Ph.D. as Chief Scientific Officer, effective May 1st.
-Dr. Austin brings more than 25 years of leadership across oncology discovery and early development and will play a key role In advancing VERAXA's BiTACTM platform and clinical-stage pipeline.
+Dr. Austin brings more than 25 years of leadership across oncology discovery and early development and will play a key role In advancing VERAXA's BiTAC platform and clinical-stage pipeline.

 “Dr. Austin's appointment comes at a transformative period for VERAXA and I’m looking forward to working with him as we enter the next phase in VERAXA’s journey,” commented Christoph Antz, Ph.D., CEO and Co-Founder of VERAXA.
 “Rick’s extensive expertise in oncology drug development, combined with his deep ties to the U.S. biopharma ecosystem, will be instrumental progressing our lead programs into the clinic, in tapping into the rich U.S.-based talent pool, and expanding our scientific footprint.”